Anatomical Gift Program

 The second copy should be kept by the person who will be contacting Northeast College of Health Sciences at the time of the donor's death, perhaps a next of kin, physician, attorney, clergyman, etc.

 The third copy should be kept by the donor for his/her records.
 We strongly suggest that donors discuss their wishes with family and friends so that everyone is aware of the Anatomical Gift Program's policies and procedures.

-After receipt of your completed kit, a donor card will be issued (processing takes approximately 2 weeks).
-If you have any questions, please feel free to write or call the Anatomical Gift Program at the address and/or telephone number listed above.
-Again, thank you for your very generous spirit in this matter, and please be assured that you are making a noteworthy contribution to the education of young physicians.
+After receipt of your completed kit, a donor card will be issued (processing takes approximately two weeks).
+If you have any questions please feel free to write or call the Anatomical Gift Program at the address and/or telephone number listed above.
+Again, thank you and please know that you are making a generous contribution to students and healthcare education.